MA Modules for 2017-18

 |PHI6160 Philosophy of Arts||PHI6223 Topics in Ancient Philosophy|

-Assessment for all modules takes the form of one long essay of 4000-6000 words.
+Assessment for each taught Philosophy MA module takes the form of one long essay of 4000-6000 words or two essays of 2-3000 words each, on topics related to those covered in the module.
 Essay topics should be chosen in consultation with the module leader.
 The essays should be thought of as mini research-papers, whose content can be related more or less loosely to the material covered in the course.
 Students should meet with the module leader or other appropriate member of staff to discuss the topic and to discuss a draft of the essay.